Ok, let’s talk openly about exclusivity.

 Ok, let’s talk openly about exclusivity.
 It makes logical sense to assume that the more people you have working on your property the better.
 While that is not an unreasonable assumption, agency exclusivity is more complicated than investors may think.
-We believe that it causes far more confusion and potential conflict than the potential benefits, however, if executed professionally it can be a source of competitive advantage…(as much as I hate to admit it).
+We believe that it causes far more confusion and potential conflict than potential benefits, however, if executed professionally it can be a source of competitive advantage…(as much as I hate to admit it).

-So if you are thinking about having multiple parties represent your property, here are some questions, truths and realities that you should probably explore before you pull the trigger…
+So if you are thinking about having multiple parties represent your property, here are some questions, truths and realities that you should probably explore before you pull the trigger.

 Truth: Why are you doing it?

-It is also important to remember, that wherever there is confusion there is almost certainly conflict (especially where there is money involved.).
+It is also important to remember, that wherever there is confusion there is almost certainly conflict (especially where there is money involved).
 Unless there is a real strategic reason for you to engage more than one agency, resist doing it.
-If you are appointing a second agency, be sure that you understand why you have engaged that particular agency, and what mix of competencies or competitive advantage are you creating?
+If you are appointing a second agency, be sure that you understand why you have engaged that particular agency, and what mix of competencies or competitive advantages you are creating.

 Reality: Do you want a supplier or a partner?

 In turn, you may find (probably will find) that both agencies will be far less engaged than they would be if exclusivity was in place.
 It’s ok to put goals and measures of success in place.
-If your agency is not delivering… it is probably best to seek to understand why vs. engaging a second or third party.
+If your agency is not delivering, it’s probably best to seek to understand why vs. engaging a second or third party.

 Don’t want to read?
 Watch the video!